If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

 Please do not drive yourself insane by insisting the numbers represent any kind of an order to your photos.

-What I mean by this is unless you have an absolute perfect collection, where you already have in your possession every single photo you will ever want to have in your collection, and you have already sorted and ordered them in a perfect order before you number them, the odds of you being able to assign a number to every photo in your collection in the exact order that you wish for them to end up being in is next to impossible!
+What I mean by this is unless you have an absolutely perfect collection, where you already have in your possession every single photo you will ever want to have in your collection, and you have already sorted and ordered them in perfect order before you number them, the odds of you being able to assign a number to every photo in your collection in the exact order that you wish for them to end up being in is next to impossible!

 I am scanning my own photo collection with little concern for the chronological order of the shoot date — when the photos were actually taken.
-I have chosen to sort and chronologically ordering my photos inside of my image manager Aperture after I do the scans.
+I have chosen to sort and chronologically order my photos inside of my image manager Aperture after I do the scans.